fsufitch/git-gud/README.md

     fsufitch@boring:~$ git rekt
     git: 'rekt' is not a git command.
 See 'git --help'.

+You don't have to suffer anymore!

+    $ pip install gitgud

 This package adds functionality to git so these commands do not fail anymore.